 Quick Start

-All six adapters now retry on transient failures by default — no config needed:Slack, Discord, WhatsApp, Email, Linear, and AgentMail behave identically — transient 5xx and 429 errors are retried automatically.
+Every adapter now retries transient failures and parks permanent / exhausted failures in a per-platform DLQ by default — no config needed:Slack, Discord, WhatsApp, Email, Linear, and AgentMail behave identically — each writes to its own

 How It Works

 The mixin (OutboundResilienceMixin) wraps each adapter’s raw send with deliver_outbound().
-State is initialised lazily from self.config.outbound_resilience — existing adapter constructors need no changes.
+State is initialised lazily from self.config.outbound_resilience.
+When no dlq_path is configured, the mixin falls back to resolve_durable_store_dir(<platform>) / "outbound_dlq.sqlite" so the default is durable-by-default without touching existing adapter constructors.

 Channel Support